rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 ![][menu1]

 :	1. **Subtext Line** You can post a second line here.
 [13%, 47%, se]
 	2. **Menu Icon** You can opt to use an icon from Font Awesome to add a visual element to the menu item using this field.
+For example: `icon-bitcoin`.
 [19%, 47%, se]
 	3. **Custom CSS Class** This field allows you to add a custom CSS class to the menu item.
 [25%, 47%, se]
 	4. **Columns of Child Items** This setting gives you the ability to choose to have one or more columns for child items.
 [31%, 47%, se]
 	5. **Item Distribution** You can choose to distribute child items **Evenly**, **In Order**, or **Manually**.
 As an example, seven items in three columns distributed **Evenly** is: 3,2,2.
 If these were done **In Order**, it would be 3,3,1.
 [38%, 47%, se]